ourcodingclub/tutorials-in-progress/Tutorial_publishing_guide.md

 2. Create a new branch of the `ourcodingclub.github.io` repository with a sensible name related to your tutorial/post.
 Creating new branches, files etc. can done either using the Github web interface or by cloning the `ourcodingclub.github.io` repo to your own computer and doing it locally.
 For more on Github [check out our github tutorial](https://ourcodingclub.github.io/2017/02/27/git.html).

-3. Switch to the new branch and create a `.md` file for your tutorial in the `_posts/` folder.
+3. Switch to the new branch, and create a `.md` file for your tutorial in the `_posts/` folder.
+You can create a `.md` file through the Github web interface (remember you need to specify the file extension, e.g. `filename.md`), or by opening a text editor (see suggestions below) and going to `File/New file`.
-	-  Name the file like this: `2017-04-28-github.md`, where:
+	-  Name the file like this: `2017-04-28-datavis.md`, where:
-		-  `2017-04-28` is the date in `YYYY-MM-DD` format, the date should be approximately 4 days before the tutorial is to be taught.
+		-  `2017-04-28` is the date in `YYYY-MM-DD` format, the date should be before the tutorial is to be taught, so that everyone can see it online.
-		-  `github` is a word relating to the content of the post.
+		-  `datavis` is a word relating to the content of the post.

 4. Edit the new file using your faviourite plain text editor (_e.g._ Atom, TextEdit, Notepad, Vim, Sublime).
 Use the <a href="#style">style guide below</a> and existing tutorials as a guide.

 5. Create a header banner image for your post using `tutheaderbl.png` as a template.
-The image should contain the title and subtitle of your post as it appears in the header material in the `.md` file.
-Name the file like this: `tutheader_tutorialname.png`.
+The image should contain the title and subtitle of your post, and it will appear at the start of your tutorial post.
+Please use 48pt bold Arial for the main title and 30pt regular Arial for the sub-title and center both the title and subtitle.
+Name the header file like this: `tutheader_tutorialname.png`.

 6. Upload any images (including the header banner image) to the `img` folder.

 7. If the post is a tutorial, add a link to it in `work.html`, <a href="#work_html">see below for more info</a>.

-8. If you have additional tutorial materials like datasets, cheatsheets, example scripts, create a repository in the Coding Club root directory with a sensible name (e.g. `CC-Modelling`) and add upload them to that repository.
+8. If you have additional tutorial materials like datasets, cheatsheets, example scripts, create a repository in the Coding Club root directory with a sensible name (e.g. `CC-12-Modelling`) and add upload them to that repository.
 Remember to add a `README.md`, <a href="#readme">see below for more info</a>.

 9. Create a pull-request for your branch to be merged with the master branch.